microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot_skypeforbusinesspeertopeeractivityusercounts.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Get the usage trends and to see the number of unique users that are participating in peer-to-peer activities that are being held in your organization.
-It will show you the total number of users along with the types of IM, audio, video, application sharing and file transfers in peer-to-peer sessions.
+Get usage trends on the number of unique users and type of peer-to-peer sessions held in your organization.
+Types of sessions include IM, audio, video, application sharing and file transfers in peer-to-peer sessions.

 > **Note:** For details about different report views and names, see [Office 365 Reports - Skype for Business peer-to-peer activity](https://support.office.com/client/Skype-for-Business-Online-peertopeer-activity-d3b2d569-4ee9-44b8-92bf-d518142f0713).